 When it comes to repelling mosquitoes, a variety of different mosquito repellents are available.
 However, not all of these different repellents are equally effective.
 For repelling mosquitoes, repellents that utilize DEET are thought to be the most effective.
 Repellents that have around 24% DEET concentration are effective at repelling mosquitoes for up to five hours.

 Effective alternatives to DEET include the chemical Picaridin, which has grown in popularity during recent years because it tends to be as effective as DEET but does not have its distinctive odor.
-Oil of eucalyptus has been endorsed by the CDC as a product which offers protection against mosquito bites.
+Oil of eucalyptus has been endorsed by the CDC as a product that offers protection against mosquito bites.
 Its effectiveness is similar to applying low levels of DEET to your skin.

 Mosquito coils, or mosquito lamps or lanterns utilize the insecticide allethrin to drive away mosquitoes.
 They are effective in a range of about 15 feet, though their effectiveness drops when there is wind.
 Exposure to the fumes from these products can be hazardous and cause irritation of the skin, so use them carefully and responsibly.
 Gentler alternatives to these products exist, such as citronella candles, but they have a very small effective range, generally less than 2 m (meaning you would have to sit right next to the candle all day).